elupus/esphome-nibe/README.md

   tx_pin: GPIO17
   uart_id: 1
   udp:
-    # The target address to send data to.
+    # The target address(s) to send data to.
 May be a multicast address.
+    target:
-    target_ip: 192.168.16.130
+      - ip: 192.168.16.130
+        port: 10090

     # List of source address to accept data from, may be empty for no filter
-    source_ip:
+    source:
       - 192.168.16.130

   acknowledge: